feather-id/feather-client-js/README.md

 ![npm](https://img.shields.io/npm/v/feather-id?color=5c70d6)

-This library provides a convenient interface to the Feather API for applications running in a Javascript-supported browser client environment.
+This library provides a convenient stateful interface to the Feather API for applications running in a Javascript client environment.

 ## Install